jtenax/ataxia/wp-content/plugins/fg-joomla-to-wordpress/README.txt

 * other can be translated

 == Changelog ==

+= 3.65.1 =
+* Fixed: Media links with arguments were not imported

+= 3.65.0 =
+* New: Add allow_url_fopen in the Debug Info
+* Fixed: Notice:  Undefined index: REQUEST_SCHEME

 = 3.64.1 =
 * Fixed: Prevent WordPress from breaking links containing ':'